renovate-bot/khulnasoft-lab-_-vulx/docs/getting-started/installation.md

 ## Use container image

-1. Pull Trivy image (`docker pull aquasec/vul:{{ git.tag[1:] }}`)
+1. Pull Vul image (`docker pull aquasec/vul:{{ git.tag[1:] }}`)
-   2. It is advisable to mount a consistent [cache dir](../docs/configuration/cache.md) on the host into the Trivy container.
+   2. It is advisable to mount a consistent [cache dir](../docs/configuration/cache.md) on the host into the Vul container.
-3. For scanning container images with Trivy, mount `docker.sock` from the host into the Trivy container.
+3. For scanning container images with Vul, mount `docker.sock` from the host into the Vul container.

 Example: